AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 ## Languages {#languages}

-The Brand Portal user interface is available in following languages:
+The Brand Portal user interface is available in the following languages:

 * English
 * German